landaudiogo/cc-tutorials-2023/k8s/README.md

 # Persistent Volumes and Persistent Volume Claims

-Similar to how we used volumes to persist data in docker, kubernetes also provides persistence, with persistent_volumes and persistent_volume_claims.
+Similar to how we used volumes to persist data in docker, kubernetes also provides persistence with PersistentVolummes and PersistentVolumeClaim.

 To illustrate this functionality, we will start our own postgre database as a pod, insert some data into it, delete the pod, and lastly restart the database